[For the previous article in this series, see All in the Family.]

 “Because of this you are greatly rejoicing, though for a short time, if it must be, you have been distressed by various trials, 7 in order that the tested quality of your faith, of much greater value than gold that perishes despite its being tested by fire, may be found a cause for praise and glory and honor at the revelation of Jesus Christ.”
 (1Pe 1:6, 7)

-Throughout time there have been rare individuals who have been able to put faith in God despite all manner of obstacles that Satan and his world put in their way.
+Throughout history, there have been rare individuals who have been able to put faith in God despite all manner of obstacles that Satan and his world put in their way.
 Often with very little to go on, such ones have displayed great faith.
 They did not need the hope clearly spelled out.
 Their faith was based on the belief in God’s goodness and love.
 That was more than enough for them to endure all manner of tribulation and persecution.
 The world was not worthy of such ones, and continues to be unworthy of them.
 (He 11:1-37; He 11:38)

 Is God unfair that only individuals with such extraordinary faith are considered worthy?

 Does not fairness come into play in situations where all have been offered the same thing?
 All humans were offered, through our original parents, the opportunity to be called children of God with the attendant inheritance that includes everlasting life.
 All humans were also granted free will.
 So to be truly fair, God must offer all humans an equal opportunity to exercise their free will to choose whether or not to become his children and inherit everlasting life.
-The means by which Jehovah God achieves that purpose is outside the question of fairness.
+The means by which Yahweh achieves that purpose is outside the question of fairness.
 He chose Moses to free the nation of Israel.
 Was that unfair to the rest of his compatriots?
 Or to his siblings like Aaron or Miriam, or Korah?
 They thought so at one point, but were set right, because God has the right to choose the right man (or woman) for the job.

 In the case of his Chosen Ones, the Children of God, he chooses on the basis of faith.
 That tested quality refines the heart to the point where he can declare as righteous even sinners and invest in them the authority to rule with Christ.
 It is a remarkable thing.

 Faith is not the same as belief.
 Some claim that all God needs to do in order that people believe is to manifest himself and remove all doubt.
 Not so!
 For instance, He manifested himself through ten plagues, the parting of the Red Sea, and the awe-inspiring manifestations of His presence on Mount Sinai, yet at the base of that very mountain, his people still proved faithless and worshipped the Golden Calf.
 Belief doesn’t cause a meaningful change in a person’s attitude and life course.
 Faith does!
 Indeed, even angels who existed in the very presence of God rebelled against him.
 (Jas 2:19; Re 12:4; Job 1:6) Genuine faith is a rare commodity.
 (2Th 3:2) Nevertheless, God is merciful.
 He knows our limitations.
 He knows that simply revealing himself at the appropriate time will not result in enduring mass conversions.
-For the majority of humankind, more is needed; and the Children of God will provide it.
+For the majority of humankind, more is needed, and the Children of God will provide it.

 [iii] “Armageddon is imminent.” – GB member Anthony Morris III during the final talk at the 2017 Regional Convention.